GameServerManagers/LinuxGSM-Docs/Cronjobs.md

 * Will monitor your server every 5 minutes
 * Will check for an update every 30 minutes, update and restart only if an update is detected.
 * Will restart and check for an update every day at 6:30 AM
-* Will update your LGSM functions every Sunday at midnight.
+* Will update your LinuxGSM functions every Sunday at midnight.

 ### Real life multiple servers example